18F/18f.gsa.gov/content/pages/projects/services/treasury-data-act.md

 permalink: /our-work/data-act/
 excerpt: Implementing the Digital Accountability and Transparency Act with one of the largest government-wide agile projects ever undertaken.
 mini_excerpt: Implementing the Digital Accountability and Transparency Act with the Department of the Treasury.
-image: /assets/img/projects/data-act-better-data.jpg
+image: assets/img/projects/data-act-better-data.jpg
-image_accessibility: Data Act logo alongside the words Better Data
+image_alt: Data Act logo alongside the words Better Data
 image_icon:
 project_weight: 11
 tag: data act